joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 felt a little bit of tightness in my chest for the first hour of the flight, but it may have been imagined.
 On my flight back I didn't experience any pain at all.

+I still have trouble sleeping for an extended period of time on my left side, and the chest numbness, pain, and spasms are still present, though reduced.
+In principle I should be able to do any physical activity that I could do before, with the exception of scuba diving and skydiving.

+* Removing the drainage tube
+* Sleeping
+* Referred pain
+* Carrying heavy objects
+* Bandages used
+* Pleural friction rub
+* Clutching rib during coughing and sneezing
+* Going back to work
+* Trachea feeling offset
+* Persistent cough
+* Spasms in chest
+* Paranoia